 Danielle is passionate about mentoring and advocating for young female lawyers.
 She is currently a Director of the Criminal Lawyers’ Association and the co-chair of the Women’s Committee.
 In addition to being an active member of the Criminal Lawyers Association, Danielle is also a member of the Ontario Trial Lawyers Association, the Advocates’ Society and the local bar associations in Grey, Bruce, Huron, Perth and Simcoe counties.
 Danielle is also an approved articling principal by the Law Society of Ontario and actively teaches and mentors students.

-Danielle earned her Bachelor of Science (B.Sc., Honours) in Neuroscience from Dalhousie University in 2009, followed by her Juris Doctor (J.D.) from The University of New Brunswick in 2012.
+Danielle was mentored by Brian Barrie and has lived and practiced in Grey, Bruce, Huron, Perth and Simcoe counties since 2013.
+She earned her Bachelor of Science (B.Sc., Honours) in Neuroscience from Dalhousie University in 2009, followed by her Juris Doctor (J.D.) from The University of New Brunswick in 2012.
 She was called to the bar in Ontario in 2013.

 DANIELLE LANDRY